Serving The Foosball

 How to Serve the Foosball to Yourself

 There are a few different techniques that players use to consistently spin the ball to their own men.
-They all result in the same action on the ball by putting a slight spin to the left as the ball drops into play in order to roll into their own possession.
+They all result in the same action on the ball by putting a slight spin to the left as the ball drops into play in order to roll into their own possession on your midfield 5 bar.
 It will take practice to dial in the proper amount of force and spin to put on the ball so it is easy to catch and gain control of.
 Before you start any serve, remember to start by using your left hand to go on the other side of the table and block the hole until your ball is inside the hole and ready to be served.
 This will prevent an accidental drop that would put the ball in play when you are not ready.

 Index Finger Serve - Most people choose this method for their drop because they have most control of their index finger than any other.
 It consists of placing the ball inside the hole and pinning it against the side wall with your index finger.
 Your finger should be on the upper right corner of the ball so you can apply a counterclockwise spin to the ball and make it turn left.
 Next, simply roll your right index finger to the left over the top of the ball and let it drop on the table and roll into your 5 bar.